 If you observe the common signs of back sprain, you should consider consulting a physical therapist.
 Early assessment increases the chances of recovery.
 We also eliminate the risk of developing a more severe back condition by performing an in-depth evaluation to ensure the best physical therapy for lower back sprain treatment.

 Exercise and result-oriented physical therapy can reduce muscle stiffness and decrease pain and tenderness in the affected region.
-We use a combination of at-home exercises and onsite therapy sessions to treat your condition.
+We use a combination of at-home exercises and onsite therapy sessions to create the best treatment for back sprain.

-Our therapy plans feature low-impact workout routines such as aerobics, stretching, and strengthening exercises.
+Our back sprain treatment plans feature low-impact workout routines such as aerobics, stretching, and strengthening exercises.

 Other treatments for back sprain include: